scottslowe/weblog/content/post/2017-01-19-plain-text-productivity-redux.md

 - CLI
 - Productivity
 - Ubuntu
-- Macintosh
+- macOS
 title: Plain Text Productivity Redux
 url: /2017/01/19/plain-text-productivity-redux/
 ---

 Almost 2 years ago, I set out on [an experiment in plain text productivity][xref-1].
 I won't say the experiment was a failure; I _did_ learn from the experiment, and gaining knowledge is usually a positive outcome.
-In the end, I switched back to [OmniFocus][link-1], the OS X- and iOS-specific app I'd been using previously.
+In the end, I switched back to [OmniFocus][link-1], the macOS- and iOS-specific app I'd been using previously.
 In the last few weeks, though, I've revisited the idea of a plain text productivity system as part of my migration to [Ubuntu Linux][link-3] as my primary desktop OS, and I think I've resolved some of the issues that were present in my last attempt.

-To recap, in my previous attempt I settled on the TaskPaper format (named after [the OS X app of the same name][link-2]).
-The format is extraordinarily flexible, and the OS X app is more powerful than you might expect.
+To recap, in my previous attempt I settled on the TaskPaper format (named after [the macOS app of the same name][link-2]).
+The format is extraordinarily flexible, and the macOS app is more powerful than you might expect.
 However, I uncovered some issues that made the solution untenable; namely:

 1. Handling future tasks is a problem.
 2. Handling repeating tasks is a problem.